AaronQLF/C-Shell/README.md

 ## Credits

-- John Doe - Lead Developer
+- Haroun Guessous - Lead Developer
-- Jane Smith - Contributor

 Thank you for using the Custom Shell!
 We hope you find it useful and welcome your feedback for further improvements.